LDSSA/heroku-model-deploy/README.md

 ```

 This server doesn't do anything yet.
 In order to make it do stuff we will
-need to add http endpoints to it.
+need to add HTTP endpoints to it.

 ### Making HTTP endpoints

-With flask, creating an http endpoint is incredibly simple assuming that we already
+With flask, creating an HTTP endpoint is incredibly simple, assuming that we already
 have the `app` object created from the `Flask` constructor.
 Let's make a single
 endpoint that will serve the predictions: